 Another step to consider is cultivating more tree products.
 Perennials are more resilient overall to yearly fluctuations of water because of their established root systems, especially if those trees, shrubs, herbs and grasses are climatically appropriate species.
 Humans that have adapted to living in arid areas typically rely on native perennial trees and shrubs for food security during drought years.

-Fire suppression for 150 years, combined with overgrazing in many forest areas, has created dense stands of smaller trees, with ladders of vegetation leading from grasses up to shrubs, then to dead, low branches and into the closed dense canopy.
+In many forest areas fire suppression for 150 years combined with overgrazing has created dense stands of smaller trees, with ladders of vegetation leading from grasses up to shrubs, then to dead, low branches and into the closed dense canopy.
 Once a fire enters the canopy, it can become much larger and harder to put out.
-These ecosystems have shifted into very hazardous places in this age of rising temperatures and erratic rainfall patterns.
+These ecosystems have shifted into very hazardous places in an age of rising temperatures and erratic rainfall patterns.

 The first thing to plan for is a fire break between the likely direction of a fire and the important infrastructure of your site (see Action 32: 'Design for wildfires').
 Fire breaks consist of any design element that will not carry fire through the landscape.
-These can include planted areas; irrigated gardens; crop fields; irrigated orchards; recreational lawns; animal grazing areas; ponds; wetlands; and closed canopy hardwood forests of fire resistant species.
+These can include planted areas; irrigated gardens; crop fields; irrigated orchards; recreational lawns; animal grazing areas; ponds; wetlands; and closed canopy stand of hardwood fire resistant tree species.

 Floods and cyclones/hurricanes

 During a massive rainfall event, big risks are soil erosion and landslides .
 In the event that earthworks are overwhelmed or fail, tree cover on steep slopes and tree belts interspersed throughout the landscape are essential.
 The more tree cover, with deep intertwined roots, the more stable soils and slopes will be, and will provide security in the event that other water management structures are overwhelmed (see Action 50: 'Design for floods').